jeremymv2/k8s_manifests/kubevirt/README.md

 cp admin.rc.tmpl admin.rc
 ```

-Now edit the `admin.rc` file and configure the DU variables.
+Edit the `admin.rc` file and configure the DU variables.
 Then source the file into your environment,
-re-rednder the templates and and launch the VM.
+re-render the templates and then launch the VM.

 ```shell
 source admin.rc